-Another indirect gain derived from the project was the development of international suppliers, both for nanotechnology and for the fabrics.
-That action enabled expansion of the networking, strengthening its productive enchaining and enabling global view of business and opportunities.
+The patterns of the EuropeanAnother indirect gain derived from the project was the development of international suppliers, both for nanotechnology and for the fabrics.
+That action enabled expansion of the networking, strengthening its productive enchaining and enabling global view of business and opportunities.will be extremelywill be extremely relevant in future certifications."

 First, the company is submitting just one sample of PPE to the certification tests, simpler, in a tailoring similar to what is currently predominant in the European market.
 That option is due both to the fact of this experience being totally new for the company and for the high cost and extended duration of the tests.
 Therefore, diversification of the models to be offered to the European market is a project considered as being from medium to long term.
 In the short term, a marketing and sales project shall be started for penetration in the European market.
 The strategy is to sell the products by distributors spread across several countries.
 The contact with those suppliers will be made through the commercial partners, large multinational companies working with agrochemical products, well established across Europe.
 The company already has contacts in Portugal, expecting sales of 10,000 units, which would already pay-off the expenses of the project itself.